-- A single .pdf file.
+- If submitting by email, the application must be submitted as single .pdf file or it will be rejected.
 You can do this by printing and scanning into a single .pdf file.
+Any applications not containing all requested materials or documents will be rejected.
 OR - 2.
-Hand deliver your printed application to Vannessa Sanchez at the State Bar Center in Albuquerque.
-Contact Vannessa in advance to schedule your drop off.
+Hand deliver your printed application to the ATJFG Administrator at the State Bar Center in Albuquerque.
+Contact the ATJFG Administrator in advance to schedule your drop off.

-If submitting an application by email, Vannessa will reply to acknowledge receipt.
-If you do not receive this acknowledgment, you application was likely not received.
+The ATJFG Administrator will reply to acknowledge receipt.
+If you do not receive this acknowledgment, your application was likely not received.
 Following the submission deadline, applicants will be provided with a meeting time.